KIT-IBPT/epics-open62541/README.md

   record's value is *not* initialized by reading the current value from the server.
-* `sampling_interval`: Only supported for input records that are operated in `I/O Intr´ mode.
+* `sampling_interval`: Only supported for input records that are operated in `I/O Intr` mode.
 In this case, this option specifies the sampling interval for the respective OPC UA node in milliseconds (how often the OPC UA server will check the node's value for changes).
 Updates are still only received according to the publishing interval of the associated subscription and the